FlorianPerrot/ovh-servers-notifier/README.md

 ### Testing configuration

 It would be too bad to not be notified because of a bad configuration.
 To test it, in your configuration file, you can change your `API_URL` with `https://git.pofilo.fr/pofilo/kimsufi/raw/branch/master/doc/example-availability-file.json` (this is the file `example-availability-file.json` in `doc/`).
 In this file, the server `1623hardzone1` is available in the zone `sbg`.
-If you start the script (`python3 kimsufi.py`), you should receive notifications by the notifiers you configured.
+If you start the script (`python3 kimsufi.py`), you should receive notifications from the notifiers you configured.

 ### Adding notifier